kanamandarajesh/Jenkins-Pipelines/README.md

 ### DEPLOYMENT OF KUBERNETES
-## from jenkins server to handle kubernetes deployment
+## from jenkins server to handle kubernetes and docker deployment

 In the jenkins server we have to create global credentials.